aawarner/CNAT/README.md

 pip install -r requirements.txt
 ```
 CNAT requires a system with NFVIS as the installed OS.
 All VNF images and packages should be preinstalled on the system.
-NFVIS is also available in the DevNet Express Cisco DNA Sandbox at Cisco dCloud
+NFVIS is also available in the DevNet Express Cisco DNA Sandbox at Cisco dCloud.

 https://dcloud2-rtp.cisco.com
 ## Usage